CEA-MetroCarac/PySSPFM/README.md

 ### 2) Second step of data analysis
 <p align="justify" width="100%">
 The measurements are then automatically calibrated, and the piezoresponse hysteresis is created.
-It is subsequently fitted using an algorithm based on the lmfit library, and the piezoelectric and ferroelectric properties are extracted.
-Five different artifact decorrelation protocols (quadratic components: electrostatic, electrostrictive, and Joule effects) allow for obtaining quantitative piezoelectric and ferroelectric measurements and for acquiring a more comprehensive understanding of material properties, such as the contact surface potential.
+It is subsequently fitted using an algorithm based on the <a href="https://pypi.org/project/lmfit/">lmfit</a> library, and the piezoelectric and ferroelectric properties are extracted.
+Five different artifact decorrelation protocols (quadratic components: electrostatic, electrostrictive, and joules effects) allow for obtaining quantitative piezoelectric and ferroelectric measurements and for acquiring a more comprehensive understanding of material properties, such as the contact surface potential.
 </p>

 ### 3) Mapping